joshvalencia7/FireflyX/installation-guide.md

 2. Install the TestFlight App from the app store.
 3. Open the TestFlight app and install the firefly beta app.
 ![instal](/assets/img/installfirefly.png)
-4. You can now use FireflyX
+4. You can now use FireflyX!